-The three-year grants will begin in January 2021 and include four mentoring programs, three after-school programs and one hunger relief program.
+The three-year grants will begin in January 2021 and include four mentoring programs, two after-school programs and one hunger relief program.
 They are:

 Afterschool program for East African youth with disabilities.
 Tutoring, sports, and nature-based field trips led by Cultural Navigators.
 Occupational Therapist supports student needs in afterschool program.

 STEAMED education and nature-based camps for youth K-5 and 6-8, and a program for teens that provides leadership training, as well as the opportunity to become Camp Guides and teach the younger kids.

 Long-term afterschool program with academic, fitness, social-emotional components.
 Year-round activities including afterschool and summer camp activities.

 Mentoring offered to non-white girls and non-binary femmes 7-17.
 Create a youth board to plan curriculum and conduct program evaluation and monitoring activities

 Black and Latinx culturally specific youth mentoring in Parkrose.
 Emphasis on post-secondary education.
 In-school character building curriculum offered and afterschool activities with Teacher Mentors.